-The building in Whale Cove is quite dilapidated and on the verge of being a derelict building, and here I mean the (interpretation ends) public workshop (interpretation) and the photos I took, I tabled to the House, as it is an eyesore and unsightly.
-It doesn't even seem a place of work.
+The building in Whale Cove is quite

+dilapidated and on the verge of being a derelict building.
+I took photos of the (interpretation ends) public workshop (interpretation) and I tabled them in the House.
+It being an eyesore and unsightly, it doesn't even seem a place of work.

 I have exchanged correspondence with the minister about that building.
-When are we going to renovate or build a new facility such as this (interpretation ends) new public works workshop (interpretation) or even repairs, as the residents of Whale Cove have certain expectations?
+When are we going to renovate it or build a new facility such as this (interpretation ends) new public works workshop, (interpretation) or even repair it?
+The residents of Whale Cove have certain expectations.
 Thank you, Mr. Speaker.